aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 If you dont have `eksctl` installed already please install it by follwowing the instructions found [here](https://eksctl.io/installation/).

-Lets create a IAM Service account using `eksctl` which will used to remote write prometheus metrics to AMP workspace.
+Lets create a IAM Service account using `eksctl` which will be used to remote write prometheus metrics to AMP workspace.

 ```
 export EKS_CLUSTER_NAME=<name-of-eks-cluster>